Aliases for TRPM4 Gene

 The protein encoded by this gene is a calcium-activated nonselective ion channel that mediates transport of monovalent cations across membranes, thereby depolarizing the membrane.
 The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2010]

 GeneCards Summary for TRPM4 Gene

 TRPM4 (Transient Receptor Potential Cation Channel, Subfamily M, Member 4) is a Protein Coding gene.
 Diseases associated with TRPM4 include progressive familial heart block, type ib and familial progressive cardiac conduction defect.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calmodulin binding and calcium activated cation channel activity.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include calmodulin binding and calcium channel activity.
 An important paralog of this gene is TRPM1.

 UniProtKB/Swiss-Prot for TRPM4 Gene